Privacy

 These associates perform roles such as Fitness to Practice Panel Members or Advisers, Registration Appeal Panel Members, Overseas Registration External Examiners, Education Inspectors, Clinical Advisers, Expert Witnesses, Dental Complaints Service Panellists, Specialist List Appeals Panellists, Council members and members of other statutory and standing committees.

 We hold personal data about people who apply to be associates, and about our current or former associates.
-This may include special category personal data (e.g. health) and criminal conviction data.
+This may include special category personal data (e.g. health) and criminal offence data.

 We collect, store and manage information related to the recruitment of our associates.
 This site is managed by an independent provider.
 When candidates apply to work at the GDC, their personal data in connection with the application is stored.
 This includes information provided by unsuccessful applicants.